 As an engineering student we used to work with "massless pulleys" and "frictionless surfaces" so we could do the math without getting bogged down by unknown variables.
 I always keep that in mind when some well-meaning instructor is trying to impress upon me how much battery life I will have the next time all my electrical power generation quits and I am a long way from home.
 "How do he know?" we used to ask.
 "He don't" was the answer.

 As a pilot we talk about amp-hours with batteries.
 As a consumer, we talks about Watts and our appliances.
 But back to being a pilot, larger alternators and generators introduce another topic: the KVA.
 What?
+It seems we have questions but nobody has answers.

 Amp/hours, amp-hours, AH?
 What does it all mean?
 The G450 main batteries are "rated at 24 DC, 45 amp/hour."
 (G450 Aircraft Operating Manual, §2A024039, ¶2.D.)
 The emergency batteries are "rated at 24V and 9 amperes per hour."
 (G450 Aircraft Operating Manual, §2A-24-30, ¶2.E.)
 What does any of this mean to a pilot?
 The answer is, unfortunately, very little.